-- Support the SENCO to implement specific pedagogy and new initiatives as determined by the Trust team. - Monitor progress of pupils with designated SEN - Support the professional development of SENCOs across the Trust - Oversee admissions of pupils into the Trust, working closely with the Local Authority and external commissioners
+- Support the SENCO to implement specific pedagogy and new initiatives as determined by the Trust. - Monitor progress of pupils with designated SEND - Support the professional development of SENCOs across the Trust as well as coordinating staff CPD relevant to SEND. - Oversee admissions of pupils into the Trust, working closely with the Local Authority and external commissioners